 The game costs $2 to play.
 In other states, there can be a Power Play option that costs an additional $1 and increases prizes for winning tickets, but that option is not available in California.
 Players pick five numbers from 1-69 (the white balls) plus one more number from 1-26 (the red Powerball).
 They have a 1 in 292.2 million chance of getting all six correct and winning the top prize.

 The Powerball was a twice-weekly contest until August 2021, when it added a third drawing each week.
 Drawings now take place at 7:59 p.m.
 PT every Monday, Wednesday, and Saturday.
+You can watch the drawings online by visiting the Powerball website.

 On the day California first joined the Mega Millions in June 2005, the state broke the record for most Mega Millions tickets sold in a state during a 24-hour period.
 For that first Mega Millions in which CA participated, a special drawing took place at Paramount Studios in Hollywood.
 Carrie Underwood, who had just won “American Idol” a month before, called out the winning numbers.